sephora-k/dataRep_lab5/README.md

-What is Express?
+1) What is Express?
-Express is a fast, unopinionated, minimalist web framework for Node.js
+Express is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
+It facilitates the rapid development of Node based Web applications.